 Hunting over bait on Department wildlife management areas is prohibited.
 Hunting over bait is defined as the placement and/or use of bait(s) for attracting game to a specific location for the purpose of hunting.
 Baits include but are not limited to grains, minerals, salts, fruits, vegetables, hay or any other natural or manufactured foods.
 The designation does not apply to the use of scents and lures, water, food plots, standing crops or livestock feeds used in standard practices.

 Hunting over bait is also not allowed on all U.S. Fish and Wildlife Service national wildlife refuges and waterfowl production areas; U.S. Forest Service national grasslands; and all North Dakota state school, state park and state forest service lands.

 Licenses Available by Unit

-One additional spring turkey license is authorized to be raffled or auctioned by the National Wild Turkey Federation.
-The license is valid for any open unit.
+Three additional spring turkey licenses are authorized to be raffled or auctioned by the National Wild Turkey Federation.
+These licenses are valid for any open unit.
 Proceeds are used for wild turkey conservation in North Dakota.